MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

 ---
 # Create a remote network using Azure vWAN

-Organizations might want to extend the capabilities of Microsoft Entra Internet Access to entire networks, not just individual devices where they can [install the Global Secure Access Client](how-to-install-windows-client.md).
-This article shows how to extend these capabilities to an Azure virtual network hosted in the cloud.
-Similar principles might apply to a customer's on-premises network equipment.
+In this article, we'll explain how to simulate remote network connectivity using a remote virtual wide-area network (vWAN).
+If you want to simulate remote network connectivity using an Azure virtual network gateway, see the article, [Create a remote network using Azure virtual networks](/entra/global-secure-access/how-to-simulate-remote-network).

 ## Prerequisites

 To complete the steps in this process, you must have the following prerequisites in place:
-- An Azure subscription and permission to create resources in the Azure portal.
+- An Azure subscription and permission to create resources in the [Azure portal](https://portal.azure.com).
 - A basic understanding of virtual wide area networks (vWAN).
+- A basic understanding of [site-to-site VPN connections](/azure/vpn-gateway/tutorial-site-to-site-portal).
-- A Microsoft Entra tenant with the Global Secure Access Administrator role assigned.
+- A Microsoft Entra tenant with the [Global Secure Access Administrator](/azure/active-directory/roles/permissions-reference#global-secure-access-administrator) role assigned.
 - A basic understanding of Azure virtual desktops or Azure virtual machines.

 In this document, we use the following default values.
 Feel free to configure these settings according to your own requirements.